The color and aroma of Matcha makes a beautiful sauce to accompany any omelet- a wonderfully fresh way to start the day!

 4 Tbsp plain yogurt

-Cut the potatoes into 1/3 inch cubes and briefly microwave until soft.
-Cut the sausages into 1/3 inch cubes as well and heat in pan on the stove until warmed through.
+Cut the potatoes into ⅓" cubes and briefly microwave until soft.
+Cut the sausages into ⅓" cubes as well and heat in pan on the stove until warmed through.
 Cut the cheese to the same size.

-- Beat the 4 eggs together with 2 tablespoons of milk.
+Beat the 4 eggs together with 2 Tbsp of milk.
 Add salt and pepper to taste and then mix in the potatoes, sausages, and cheese.

-Heat a frying pan on the stove on medium-high heat (approx 2 mins).
+Heat a frying pan on the stove on medium-high heat (about 2 mins).
 Once it is up to temperature, add your butter and spread it around allowing it to bubble slightly.

-- Mix the 1 teaspoon of Matcha into 2 tablespoons of milk with a whisk until it is evenly dissolved and smooth.
+Mix the 1 tsp of Matcha into 2 Tbsp of milk with a whisk until it is evenly dissolved and smooth.